Jafea7/ctbrec-liberica/README.md

 You will also need to edit your server.json file to change the recordings directory as follows:
 `"recordingsDir": "/app/captures",`.

-Your recordings will disappear from the `Recordings` tab if you do not update the volumes, (the recordings themselves will not be deleted, just the record), **and the corresponding JSON file updated** with the new paths, eg. `/app/captures/.....` and `/app/config/.....` instead of `/root/captures/.....` and `/root/.config/.....`
+Your recordings will disappear from the `Recordings` tab if you do not update the volumes, (the recordings themselves will not be deleted, just the record), **and update the corresponding JSON file** with the new paths, eg. `/app/captures/.....` and `/app/config/.....` instead of `/root/captures/.....` and `/root/.config/.....`

 ---